 If you engage with an open mind and heart you'll also gain experience and insight into the complexities of sustainable development.
 We'll encourage you to reflect on how you can use your particular knowledge, skills, values and experiences to address these complexities to work towards a more sustainable world.

 The Sustainable Sainji experience is likely to stretch both your physical and emotional comfort zones but can be enormously rewarding.

 Chronic poor health is the root cause of many of the difficulties that people face in their day to day lives and often creates a vicious circle of poverty.
-The poor typically are undernourished, live in unhygienic conditions and have little access to health care (the costs are prohibitive even if it is available).
-The children for example regularly suffer from diarrhoea, worm infestations, skin infections and fevers and this reduces their capacity to learn, attend school, develop properly, and later to gain employment.
-The single most effective way to reduce these conditions is to encourage the villagers to ‘wash their hands with soap’ (Ejemot-Nwadiaro et al. 2015) and we are looking for innovative and creative ways in which to do this – e.g. using theatre, songs, videos etc
+Poor people are typically undernourished, live in unhygienic conditions and have little access to health care (the costs are prohibitive even if it is available).
+For example, the children regularly suffer from diarrhoea, worm infestations, skin infections and fevers and this reduces their capacity to learn, attend school, develop properly, and later to gain employment.
+The single most effective way to reduce these conditions is to encourage the villagers to ‘wash their hands with soap’ (Ejemot-Nwadiaro et al. 2015) and we are looking for innovative and creative ways in which to do this – e.g. using theatre, songs, videos etc.

 Gaining basic knowledge of First Aid could literally be a life saver for people who spend their days in remote fields on steep hillsides in the presence of venomous snakes and who cook on open fires.
 In previous years we have toured local villages with a ‘First Aid Roadshow’ to demonstrate how to treat burns, bleeding, snake bites, seizures etc and try to dispel some of the ‘old wives tales’ such as the practice of rubbing butter on burns.
 We would love to do more of these next year.